MasihMoafi/07-Predicting-Housing-Prices/README.md

 # Predicting House Prices with XGBoost Regression

 This project focuses on predicting house prices using XGBoost regression.
-Although the project may seem simple, it involves handling skewed datasets, missing data, etc. We handled this situation by applying log transformations to certain fields to improve the model's performance.
+Although the project may seem simple, it involves handling skewed datasets, missing data, etc. I handled this situation by applying log transformations to certain fields to improve the model's performance.

 ## Data Preparation